Our Future Path! A plan for a better world!

 It has only been in the last few thousand years that most of us have turned to a more settled agricultural lifestyle and settled into larger communities.
 It has only been in the last few hundred years that many of us have turned more towards craft, trade, industrial, information and service jobs, and settled into large cities.
 Our new industrial and technological age is not even a hundred years old yet.

 Of course, our large and innovative brains have allowed us to handle a lot of changes and to adjust our lifestyles enough to survive in most new environments.
-Unfortunately, adjusting is not the same thing as adapting, which leaves many of us living lives that are far from being optimal for us physiologically or psychologically.
+Unfortunately, adjusting is not the same thing as evolving and adapting, which leaves many of us living lives that are far from being optimal for us physiologically or psychologically.

 As we developed agriculture, moved into more urban settings and invented new tools, life became better, but society became more complex.
 We had to develop new and updated customs and traditions to surmount the new challenges.
 Interestingly, different groups often came up with quite different customs and traditions that helped each to surmount similar challenges with similar amounts of success.